 This batch is also quite big and would serve a dozen people or more but we always make this large a batch to freeze them in 16 -20 ounce plastic containers to enjoy for lunch or with a great brunch for several weeks later.
 If you don’t want to make that much, the recipe is easily halved.

-We love these beans served with our favorite Apple Barbeque Pulled Pork Sandwiches.
+We love these beans served with our favourite Apple Barbecue Pulled Pork Sandwiches.
 The pulled pork and the beans are slow cooked for a similar amount of time so we often have both in the oven at the same time and are guaranteed leftovers for a couple of days, so it’s a great weekend cooking project.

 Like this recipe?